HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 OPTIONAL LEARNING
-- Machine Images
+- SnapShots and Machine Images
   	Useful when you need more/less compute or want to backup your virtual machine setup at a particular time:

+    Option 1 - SnapShots (only saves changes compared to last copy, reducing storage costs)
+    - Store / Save a copy of a currently running compute engine instance hard disk as a SnapShot
+      - Compute Engine > Disks > (Find your running Instance) > [Create Snapshot]
+    - Restore / Spawn a copy of a compute engine instance that was previously saved as a SnapShot
+      - Compute Engine > Snapshots > (Find the snapshot of interest) > [Create Instance] Most settings will be similar to creating a new compute instance, but note how you can choose a "bigger" computer with more CPU, RAM but still have the same Boot hard disk / code setup ready to go.

+    Option 2 - Machine Images (includes copy of entire hard disk and operating system)
     - Store / Save a copy of a currently running compute engine instance
       - [New Machine Image] from the ... menu for your running instance
-    - Restore / Spawan a copy of a compute engine instance that was previously saved as a Machine Image
+    - Restore / Spawn a copy of a compute engine instance that was previously saved as a Machine Image
-      - Machine Image section > Create an Instance Most settings will be similar to creating a new compute instance, but note how you can choose a "bigger" computer with more CPU, RAM but still have the same hard disk / code setup ready to go.
+      - Machine Image section > Create an Instance